-The most prominent and problematic short term effect of heroin is the strong craving for more of the drug which becomes more intense after every use.
+The most prominent and problematic short term effect of this drug is the strong craving for more of it.
+Which becomes more intense after every use.
 If a person is not able to find more heroin, soon after they will go into withdrawal.

-Long term heroin use can cause a number of health issues.
+Long term use can cause a number of health issues.
 Effects of addiction can include collapsed veins and infections of the blood vessels or heart valves due to frequent injections.
-Heroin addicts often suffer from insomnia and lack of appetite causing them to appear emaciated, haggard and frail.
+Addicts often suffer from insomnia and lack of appetite causing them to appear emaciated, haggard and frail.
 Friends and family members might notice these physical changes as a sign of heroin dependency.

-It is very common for people who use heroin to quickly become addicted to the drug because of its potent effects.
+It is very common for people who partake in substance abuse to quickly become addicted to the drug because of its potent effects.
 Of the millions of people that have used heroin at some point in their life, it is estimated that 23 percent have become dependent on it.
 This type of addiction can cause serious changes in mental health and mood that could be very noticeable to the people around them.

 Recovery from Heroin Addiction

-If you or someone you know is suffering from heroin addiction, early treatment help prevent some of the more dangerous long-term effects.
+If you or someone you know is suffering from addiction, early treatment will help prevent some of the more dangerous long-term effects.
 Detoxing and recovering from heroin abuse can improve a person’s physical and mental health dramatically as they rid their body of this powerfully toxic drug.
 Professional help is necessary to recover from this devastating addiction.
-Our drug and alcohol rehab center in St. Augustine, Florida is available for treatment and mental health services for those dealing with heroin addiction.
+Our drug and alcohol rehab center in St. Augustine, Florida is available for treatment and mental health services for those struggling with addiction.